 A completed recipe card is to be submitted with each exhibit.
-Recipe cards are for judging purposes only and will not be returned to the exhibitor.
+(This can be found in the Static Project Record Sheets section) Recipe cards are for judging purposes only and will not be returned to the exhibitor.
 Laminating, wrapping the recipe card in plastic, or placing it in a clear plastic bag is optional.
 Since it is illegal in the State of Indiana for youth under the age of 21 to purchase or consume alcoholic beverages, 4-H members are to use recipes that do not include an alcoholic beverage as an ingredient.
 A suitable non-alcoholic or imitation product may be substituted.